lanrion/weixin_rails_middleware/README.md

 This project rocks and uses MIT-LICENSE.

-Note: `master` has already supported to Rails 3, Rails 4
+It has already supported to Rails 3, Rails 4

 https://rubygems.org/gems/weixin_rails_middleware